 The question is, how do you connect better speakers to your TV?

-Unless you are pretty knowledgeable about technology, it might seem a difficult task.
+It might seem a difficult task unless you are pretty knowledgeable about technology.
 But, once you understand your options, you’ll find it’s not so complicated.

 Follow this step-by-step guide to connecting speakers to your TV.

-In this article, we will learn how to connect your TV to a speaker system.
+This article will teach you how to connect your TV to a speaker system.